hdl/awesome/README.md

   -->
 </p>

+> [!CAUTION]
+> ⚠️ This repository isn't actively maintained. ⚠️
+>
+> This repository contains lots of good links and references.
+It's sad to see it collecting dust.
+> If someone wants to continue the efforts made, please contact me (@Paebbels).

 # Awesome resources for Hardware Description

 A curated list of awesome tools, frameworks, IP cores, libraries, and more!